nnigam96/de_to_en_translator/README.md

 These are used internally for the tokenization of the text.

-Once sucessfully installed, infer_package can be used as translation as follows:
+Once sucessfully installed, infer_package can be used for translation as follows:

 ```
 import infer_package.translate as translator